Ögmundur Kristinsson (footballer, born 1989): Hammarby

 On 2 June 2015 Ögmundur signed a 3-year deal with Hammarby IF, eventually making 15 appearances in the 2015 Allsvenskan for his new side. Ögmundur replaced Johannes Hopf as Hammarby's first choice goalkeeper halfway through the season, after the latter chose to make a move abroad.

 In 2016, he scored his first competitive goal in his senior career when he scored the deciding penalty in the Swedish Cup semifinal against local rivals AIK. Ögmundur played all 30 league games as Hammarby finished 11th in the table, keeping 7 clean sheets throughout the year.

 He started the 2017 season as Hammarby's starting goalkeeper, under the reign of new manager Jakob Michelsen. Ögmundur was criticized by the latter in May 2017 after several weak performances.
 In late July the same year, Hammarby brought in Johan Wiland from reigning champions Malmö FF. Ögmundur was deemed surplus to requirements after the new acquisition.

 Excelsior

 On 31 August 2017, Ögmundur transferred to Excelsior of the Eredivisie.
 He reportedly moved on a free, and signed a one-year deal (with an option for a further) with the Dutch club.

 AEL

-On 2 August 2018, Greek Superleague club AEL officially announced the signing of Kristinsson on a two-year deal.
+On 2 August 2018, Super League Greece club AEL officially announced the signing of Kristinsson on a two-year deal.

 On 26 February 2020, he signed a two-year contract extension.